He3amtesla/Python-Project-Challenge/day29/README.md

 ## Today's Learning Title: Functions vs Classes (2-2) & Intro to Password Generator Project

 ### What Did I Do?
 Today, unlike other days, I decided to write my documentation outdoors (in the park).
-However, due to the cold weather, I had to return shortly after starting 😅.
-Yesterday, I couldn’t fully complete the topic "Functions vs Classes," so today, I revisited and finished it.
-Additionally, I watched the introductory video for the practice project, **Password Generator**.
+(Correction: due to the cold weather, I returned after writing for a short while :_(. ) Yesterday, I couldn’t fully complete the topic "Functions vs Classes," so today again, I practiced and finished it.
+I also watched the introductory video for the Password Generator practice project (yesterday's missed lesson has been made up for ✔️).

 ### Today's Learning Topics:
 - **Covering Classes and Functions in Python**